ssbc/ssb-db/README.md

 # ssb-db

-secret-stack plugin which provides storing of valid ssb messages in an append-only log.
+[secret-stack](https://github.com/ssbc/secret-stack) plugin which provides storing of valid secure-scuttlebutt messages in an append-only log.

 ## What does it do?

-ssb-db provides tools for dealing with unforgeable append-only message feeds.
+`ssb-db` provides tools for dealing with unforgeable append-only message feeds.
 You can create a feed, post messages to that feed, verify a feed created by someone else, stream messages to and from feeds, and more (see [API](#api)).